anhchor/lostsectortoday/info.md

 ## Overview

-Every day, a Lost Sector is set at Legend difficulty (1320) and Master difficulty (1350).
-It's highlighted on the map; you must first clear the LS normally on your character before it shows up as available for Legend/Master.
+Every day, a Lost Sector is set at Legend difficulty (1320) and another at Master difficulty (1350).
+They're highlighted on the map; you must first clear the LS normally on the character you're playing, even if you cleared it on another character, before it shows up as available for Legend/Master.

 This site covers **Legend** Lost Sectors only.